Filgrastim Solution for injection

 sickle cell disease

-an unusual or allergic reaction to filgrastim, E. coli protein, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to filgrastim, pegfilgrastim, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 How should I use this medicine?

 This medicine is for injection under the skin or infusion into a vein.
 As an infusion into a vein, it is usually given by a health care professional in a hospital or clinic setting.
 If you get this medicine at home, you will be taught how to prepare and give this medicine.
 Refer to the Instructions for Use that come with your medication packaging.
 Use exactly as directed.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or healthcare provider to get one.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children as young as 7 months for selected conditions, precautions do apply.
+While this drug may be prescribed for children as young as 7 months for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.